junhong-3dv/junhong-3dv.github.io/_pages/about.md

 ---

 ## Latest News
-Feb 2026: Our paper, "DepthFocus: Controllable Depth Estimation for See-Through Scenes" was accepted to The IEEE/CVF Conference on Computer Vision and Pattern Recognition 2026!
+Feb 2026: Our paper, "DepthFocus: Controllable Depth Estimation for See-Through Scenes" was accepted to The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) 2026!

 Oct 2025: Our paper, "S²M²: Scalable Stereo Matching Model for Reliable Depth Estimation" was accepted to the International Conference on Computer Vision (ICCV) 2025!